Symphony No. 3 (Saint-Saëns): Structure and analysis

-First movement
+I. Adagio – Allegro moderato – Poco adagio

 After its slow introduction, the first movement leads to a theme of Mendelssohnian (or Schubertian) character, followed by a second subject of a gentler cast, with various secondary themes played in major, and soon after repeated in minor forms; chromatic patterns play an important role in both movements.
 This material is worked out in fairly classical sonata-allegro form, and gradually fades to a quieter mood, which becomes a slightly ominous series of plucked notes in cello and bass, ending on a G pitch, followed by a slow and soft sustained A♭ note in the organ, resolving into the new key of D♭ major for the poco adagio section of the movement.
 This evolves into a dialogue between organ and strings, recalling the earlier main theme of the movement before the recapitulation.
 The movement ends in a quiet morendo.

-Second movement
+II.
+Allegro moderato – Presto – Maestoso – Allegro

 The second movement opens with an energetic string melody, which gives way to a presto version of the main theme, complete with extremely rapid scale passages in the piano.

 The Maestoso is introduced by a full C major chord in the organ:

 Piano four-hands is heard at the beginning with the strings, now playing the C major evolution of the original theme.
 The theme is then repeated in powerful organ chords, interspersed with brass fanfares.
 This well-known movement is considerably varied, including as it does polyphonic fugal writing and a brief pastoral interlude, replaced by a massive climax of the whole symphony characterised by a return to the introductory theme in the form of major scale variations.

 Performances

 The symphony was performed by the BBC Symphony Orchestra at the 2009 BBC Proms season as the finale to a concert celebrating the 800th anniversary of the University of Cambridge, as the composer was awarded an honorary doctorate by the university in 1893.
 In the 2011 season, it was performed again by the BBC National Orchestra of Wales, and in 2013, it returned to the BBC Proms, this time with Paavo Järvi conducting the Orchestre de Paris.
 2021 saw another return with Sir Mark Elder conducting The Hallé.
+On December 7th, 2024, the Orchestre philharmonique de Radio France performed it, conducted by Gustavo Dudamel, at the reopening of the Notre-Dame de Paris after a 2019 fire that severely damaged the cathedral.

+Several performances by organist Anna Lapwood have brought attention to the Finale as featured on YouTube for the Opus Klassik 2024 and the September 2024 Concert at Royal Albert Hall.